-Arrive at any time to Antananarivo, affectionately known to the locals as "Tana."
+Arrive in "Tana" any time and make your way to the joining point hotel.
 A brief departure meeting will be held in the hotel reception area in evening on Day 1 of your tour.
-Upon arrival look for important information from your Chief Experience Officer (CEO) on the hotel bulletin board located at reception.
-Take today to wander the streets of central Antananarivo, taking in the old colonial architecture and the brightly colored crowds to get a feel for this unique country.
-The capital city is the commercial, administrative, and cultural centre of the country.
-The city was founded in the 17th century by King Andrianjaka and was the capital of the Hova chiefs.
-It is located within, and surrounded by, twelve sacred hills of the plateau of Imerina.
-The city centre is host to flights of steps that lead up to a rocky ridge at 1,431 m.
-Once at the top you will see the palaces built by the Imerina kings who captured the capital in 1794 and ruled until the end of the 19th century.
-At present day, Antananarivo is a large, metropolitan city with a population exceeding one million.
-You may wish to visit the tourism centre, called “Office national du Tourisme” in the ex “la maison du tourisme”, located close to the American Ambassy.
-The tourism centre offers information on the local sites and attractions.
+Upon arrival look for information from your tour leader on the hotel bulletin board from regarding meeting time.
+Take today to wander the streets of central Antananarivo, taking in old colonial architecture and the brightly colored crowds to get a feel for this unique country.
+As the capital, Tana is the commercial, administrative, and cultural centre of the country.
+The city was founded in the 17th century by King Andrianjaka, and was the capital of the Hova chiefs.
+It is located within, and surrounded by twelve sacred hills of the plateau of Imerina.
+Within the city centre, flights of steps lead up to a rocky ridge at 1,431 m, on which stands the palaces built by the Imerina kings who captured the capital in 1794 and rules there until the end of the 19th century.
+At present day, Antananarivo is a large city, with population exceeding one million, whose historic past is not easily missed.
+You may wish to spot in to the tourism centre, called “Office national du Tourisme” the ex “la maison du tourisme”, close to the American Ambassy, for information on the local sites and attractions.
 Be sure to visit Ambohimanga Palace, the residence of the famous king Andrianampoinimerina, the first king who conquered his neighbouring kingdoms.
-Antananarivo was famous for its Zoma (market) which was once the largest market in the world.
-Currently, the area is split up in many different little markets all around the city.
-Independence Avenue becomes a wonderful place for strolling along and taking a look at the various things to purchase.
+Antananarivo was famous for its Zoma (market), once the largest market of the world, displayed along the main avenue.
+Now a days the ex Zoma is splited up in many different little markets around the city.
+The independence avenue becomes a wonderful place for strolling

-Estimated Travel Time: 4 hours Approximate Distance: 135 km Depart the capital and continue east with stops along the scenic rainforest route of world-renowned Mantadia National Park (formerly known as the Perinet Reserve).
-Part of the park is dedicated to protect the world’s largest lemur species, the Indri.
-En route to the Mantadia National Park there is an option to stop by a small private reserve called Peyrieras (see optional activities) where you get to see the first lemurs of the trip, along with a number of really fascinating creatures like chameleons or leaf-tailed geckos.
-The road to the east will then take us to the town of Moramanga, the historical capital of a fertile and mineral-rich region.
-Then continue around 27 km to our destination.
-Spend the next day exploring this national park/reserve situated on the central eastern coast of the island, 1.5 km from the town of Andasibe.
+Estimated Travel Time: 4 hours Approximate Distance: 135 km Depart the capital and continue east with stops along the scenic route to this world-renowned upland rainforest, rainforest which forms the Mantadia National Park (formerly known as the Perinet Reserve) part of which is dedicated to protect the world’s largest lemur species, the Indri.
+Before getting there however, we may as an option stop by a small private reserve called Peyrieras (see optional activities) where you get to see the first lemurs of the trip besides a number of really fascinating creatures like the smallest chameleon or the different species of leaf-tailed geckos.
+The road to the east will then take us to the town of Moramanga, the historical capital of a fertile and mineral-rich region, and to our destination which is about 27 km from there.
+We will spend the next day exploring this national park/reserve situated on the central eastern coast of the island, 1.5 km from the town of Andasibe.
 It covers a total of 12,810 hectares on an extensive region of hills covered by a dense primary rainforest.
 One of the park’s primary purposes is to protect the natural habitat of the Indri, a large black and white diurnal species that feeds on leaves and fruit.
 There are around 62 different groups of Indri spending their time high up in the trees eating and enjoying the sun usually in the morning.
-Its native name, "Babakoto", supposedly originated from a local legend about a boy named Koto who climbed a tree in the forest to collect wild honey and was severely stung by the bees.
+Its native name, "Babakoto", supposedly originated from a local legend thattells about a boy named Koto who climbed a tree in the forest to collect wild honey and was severely stung by the bees.
 Losing his hold, he fell, but was caught by a indri which carried him on its back to safety.
 In addition to the Indri, the park has 10 otherdiurnal and nocturnallemur species, large chameleons and the rarely seen blue boa.
 The flora is just as spectacular with numerous species of trees, palms, orchids (which flower in October/November), and other intriguing endemic species.
-During free time opt to visit other small private or community reserves around Andasibe, go on guided night walks inside those reserves or along the main road (see Optional Activities).
-Choose to walk to the little town of Andasibe or simply enjoy the relaxing tranquility of the surrounding forest before moving on to a different setting.
+Optionally, you may visit at your own expenses other small private or community reserves around Andasibe, go on guided night walks inside those reserves or along the main road (See Optional Activities), walk to the little town of Andasibe or simply enjoy the relaxing tranquility of the surrounding forest before moving on to a different setting.

-Day 4: Estimated Travel Time: 7 hours Approximate Distance: 305 km Travel to the ancient colonial town of Antsirabe, known as the "Vichy Malgache".
+Day 4: Estimated Travel Time: 7 hours Approximate Distance: 305 km Travel to Antsirabe, the "Vichy Malgache", an ancient colonial town.
 All along this stretch of road you will see Merina tombs, and the labour-intensive cultivation of rice paddies.
-We will also stop at Ambatolampy to visit a traditional family-run aluminum cookware factory.
+We will also stop at Ambatolampy for a visit of a traditional family-run aluminum cookware factory.
 Antsirabe is known as a thermal city because of it the volcanic lakes and is famous for its precious, semi-precious stones and handcrafts.
-You may have the opportunity to explore this quaint little city upon arrival or the next morning before departure, depending on the time and the weather.
-Day 5: Antsirabe – Ambatonikolahy Estimated Travel Time: 50 minutes (bus), 1,5 hours (trekking) Approximate Distance: 30 km (bus), 6 km (trekking) Day 5 after a short visit to Lake Andraikiba, about 7 km from Antsirabe, we will make our way to the small village of Ambatonikolahy.
-This beautiful village is surrounded by breathtaking landscapes of rice fields and panoramic views of the nearby mountains.
-Get to know how the villagers live by interacting with them and having a chance to learn their rituals during an authentic community experience.
-Stay with one of the families in their traditional house, please note that the accommodation will be very basic.
-There will be 4 people or more sharing one room sleeping on a traditionally women mat or local mattress.
-A similar mattress will be provided per person on request.
-Please bring your sleeping bag for extra bedding.
+You may have the opportunity to explore this quaint little city upon arrival there or the next morning before we set off depending on the time and the weather.
+Day 5: Antsirabe – Ambatonikolahy Estimated Travel Time: 50 minutes (bus), 1,5 hours (trekking) Approximate Distance: 30 km (bus), 6 km (trekking) After a short visit to Lake Andraikiba, about 7 km from Antsirabe, we will make our way to the small village of Ambatonikolahy.
+This beautiful village is surrounded by a breathtaking landscape of rice fields and panoramic mountain views.
+We will get to know the villagers’ daily rural life, interact with them and have a chance to learn their rituals - an authentic community experience that you will take home in your heart.
+Tonight we will stay with one of the families in their traditional house.
+Please note that the accommodation will be very basic tonight; there will be 4 people or more sharing one room sleeping on a traditionally women mat or a typically local mattress.
+A similar mattress will be provided per person on request; please only bring your sleeping bag for tonight.

-Estimated Travel Time: 3 hours Approximate Distance: 106 km Embark on an early morning forest walk to get a feel for the incredible wildlife of the area.
-Afterwards, enjoy a scenic travel day as we head south through Madagascar's wine-producing region.
-Enjoy the wonderful changes of landscape along the way to the pleasant rural town of Ambalavao.
+Estimated Travel Time: 3 hours Approximate Distance: 106 km We embark on a morning forest walk to get a feel for this incredible wildlife area in the early hours as nature awakens in front of us.
+We then enjoy a scenic travel day as we head south through Madagascar's wine-producing region and enjoy the wonderful changes of landscape along the way to the pleasant rural town of Ambalavao.
 Ambalavao is a little town famous for its "PapierAntemoro", a papyrus-type paper impregnated with dried flowers and sold throughout the island.
-We will visit a little paper factory where the locals will share about their traditional methods of producing this unique, hand-made paper.
-A silk factory in town is also worth visiting to learn about the local way of making fabric or a piece of clothing from silk and the process of dying them with natural dies.
+We will visit a little paper factory where the locals will share with us their traditional methods of producing this unique, hand-made paper.
+A silk factory in town is also worth visiting for you to learn about the local way of making fabric or a piece of clothing from silk and dying them with natural dies.